-Carla Castillo began at HVRC in August 2016.
-As Deputy Executive Director and Clean Energy Communities Coordinator, Ms. Castillo directs NYSERDA’s Clean Energy Communities Program in HVRC’s seven-county Mid-Hudson Valley Region, promoting economic development while reducing energy use and greenhouse gas emissions as well as increasing energy cost savings through the implementation of clean energy projects.
-She is also facilitating local communities’ plans for organics collection programs while providing support on HVRC organizational matters.
+Carla Castillo, Executive Director.
+Ms. Castillo joined HVRC in August 2016.
+As Executive Director, Ms. Castillo implements the US Department of Commerce Economic Development Administration Partnership Planning Assistance Program and CARES Economic Resilience Project.
+She also oversees staff implementation of NYS Department of Environmental Conservation’s 604(b) Water Quality Planning Program and Climate Leadership Support Services Program as well as the NYSERDA CEC Program.
+Ms. Castillo and her team have been instrumental in bringing over $4 million to date in match-free CEC Program grants to participating member counties and local governments.
 Previously in Philadelphia, Ms. Castillo led the transformative sustainability and neighborhood revitalization efforts of NKCDC.
 With Recyclebank, Ms. Castillo inspired city-wide residents to recycle more through Philadelphia Recycling Rewards.
 At the Philadelphia Redevelopment Authority and the Reinvestment Fund, she stabilized distressed neighborhoods through the development of 550+ homes as an affordable housing lender and technical assistance provider to community development corporations.
 Also at the Reinvestment Fund, Ms. Castillo worked with internationally-based microfinance CEOs to advance the micro-finance industry.

-Ms. Castillo received an MCP in City & Regional Planning and an MS in International Development & Appropriate Technology from the University of Pennsylvania.
-She received a BA in Latin American Studies from UCLA.
-Ms. Castillo volunteers in the Town of Cornwall, chairing the Cornwall Conservation Advisory Council and working with select Cornwall Central School District schools to implement school-based recycling programs.
-She recently completed her tenure as an appointed member to the Town’s Comprehensive Plan Committee.
+Ms. Castillo received a master’s degree in City & Regional Planning and a Master of Science in International Development & Appropriate Technology from the University of Pennsylvania.
+She received a bachelor’s degree in Latin American Studies from UCLA.
+Ms. Castillo serves on the boards of the Hudson River Valley Greenway Communities Council, the Hudson River Estuary Management Advisory Committee, and is an appointed member of the Orange County Climate Smart Communities Task Force.
+Ms. Castillo volunteers in the Town of Cornwall, chairing the Cornwall Conservation Advisory Council.
+She has worked with select Cornwall Central School District schools to implement school-based recycling programs and completed her tenure as an appointed member to the Town’s Comprehensive Plan Committee.